Skip to main content

 Why?
 In short, remember that IBS is a Disorder of the Gut-Brain Interaction (DGBI).
 At Awakened Actions, we use the recommended first line approach for IBS with the low FODMAP diet to help the GUT.
 Then, PRT brings evidence-based practice to directly affect the BRAIN!

 We want to disrupt the overly sensitized gut-brain interaction and retrain our relationship with it.
-Thus, we implement a low FODMAP diet first with our low FODMAP Dietitian, Ashley.
+Thus, we implement a low FODMAP diet first with one of our low FODMAP Dietitians.
 The low FODMAP diet is the recommended first line approach for IBS management in clinical practice guidelines.
 This first line approach helps clients to discover initial relief and reinforce feelings of safety with your gastrointestinal system.
 Next, we then layer in PRT based tools to bring it all together.
 PRT helps to ensure we are relieving stress, anxiety, and other emotions often associated with DGBIs and chronic primary pain.
 At this stage we also leverage PRT to ensure any fear around food triggers are addressed.
 This is about integrative care for long-term success.
 We want to treat the GUT and the BRAIN and their respective roles in IBS.

 Learn More about working with a low FODMAP Dietitian here!